lykjohn/Quantitative-Risk-Dashboard/README.md

         <summary>Multivariate Tails:</summary>
           <ul>
             <li>
               Here, multivariate Normal and Student-t distributions are used to fit the returns of the speceified asset.
 For the prior, any linear combination of the multivariate noraml returns has a univariate normal distribution.
 For the later, observations of independent paired returns with, say t<sub>3</sub>(0,1), tends to have outliers concentrated near extreme returns, while observations of their uncorrelated version tends to have outliers uniformly distributed in all directions.
-Please hit the [Run Risk Table] button to see risks at the specified level. <br/>
+Please hit the [Run Risk Table] button to see risks at the specified level.
+Users may also specify which model(s) to show using the checkbox.<br/>
-              From our case above, since we selected Student-t to better fit our portfolio returns, we can use it to interpret the following result- assuming multivariate Student-t distribution, there is a 5% probability our portfolio to lose at least a 3.10 % and on average losing 5.54%.
+              From our case above, since we selected Student-t to better fit our portfolio returns, we can use it to interpret the following result- assuming multivariate Student-t distribution, there is a 5% probability for our portfolio to lose at least a 3.10 % and on average losing 5.54%.
               <br/>
               <img src="images/EVA-Multivariate Tails-Risk Table.png" alt='EVA-Multivariate Tails-Risk Table'>
             </li>